containers/nri-plugins/v0.3/_sources/docs/resource-policy/configuration.md.txt

 3. `default`: secondary: secondary default node configuration

-You can assign a node to a configuration group by setting the `group.config.nri` label on the node to the name of the configuration group.
+You can assign a node to a configuration group by setting the `config.nri/group` label on the node to the name of the configuration group.
 You can remove a node from its group by deleting the node group label.